 Types of Employment

 Visas for immigration to the UK of this kind allow a holder to undertake most types of work whether paid or unpaid voluntary work.
 However, working holidaymaker visa applicants are not permitted to begin or run their own business venture or work as a professional sportsperson.
-The itinerary of the holiday, in terms of when work is undertaken and which parts of the 2-year duration constitute a holiday are left entirely to the preference of the applicant.
+The itinerary of the holiday, in terms of when work is undertaken and which parts of the 2-year duration, constitute a holiday is left entirely to the preference of the applicant.
 However, within the 24 month period, it is only permitted to work a maximum of 12 months.

 Spouse and Dependent Immigration

 Spouse immigration is permitted under this scheme, but your spouse or unmarried partner will need to qualify under the regulations of the scheme in their own right.
-The scheme does not work like a dependency visa or a marriage visa, based on being a partner or dependant of someone with settled status as a permanent resident of the United Kingdom.
+The scheme does not work like a dependency visa or a marriage visa, based on being a partner or dependent on someone with settled status as a permanent resident of the United Kingdom.
 Each person embarking upon this immigration service must be able to demonstrate that they independently satisfy the conditions of the scheme.